WebSiteX5/wsx5-developers-guide/docs/optional-objects/dynamic-update-fields.md

 ### File

-File fields cannot be updated.
+File fields cannot be updated using *value* key.

 ### FileList

-FileList fields cannot be updated.
+FileList fields cannot be updated using *value* key.

 ### Font